About the Diary

 Q. Describe the perception you hope readers will have after reading a book from the diary?

-There are also many talented writers – many better than I’ll ever be.
+There are many talented writers – many better than I’ll ever be.
 Hopefully, the aspects I bring to the diary – humor and defiance, compassion, sexuality – will prove particularly unique and effective in ensemble.

 I’ve got one foot in the traditional world, and another in the more unconventional, rule-breaking, passionate world of path forging, hell raising and art.
 Perhaps the diary will help bridge the conventional with experiential for others who must have an anchor in one world but a spirit that yearns toward the fringe.